eafoc/Yeast_Transformation_OT/README.md

 # Yeast_Transformation_OT
-Automated yeast transformation protocol using Opentrons 2
+Automated yeast transformation protocol using Opentrons 2.
+Screenshot of the terminal instructions used on macs is given at the bottom of this README.

 1. Download the folder from GitHub